Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

-This platform offers exciting new ways for fabricating optical routers and filters, engineering quantum materials via its unique capability of achieving chiral light-matter coupling \cite{Hubener2020,jiang2023engineering,sollner2015deterministic,Hurst_2018}, and realizing non-reciprocal collective super- and sub-radiant states \cite{Guimond2019, lodahl2017chiral, Langbein_2002, Haas_1998}.
-It is also suited for the exploration of the topological interplay between electrons and photons, such as vorticity-selective manipulation of topological electronic states \cite{session2023optical}.
-The electrical and strain tuning \cite{Mak2012,Ross2013,Sidler2016} (in an open cavity) of the exciton resonance could enable dynamic control of the cavity mode and their chiral coupling for devices such as tunable optical isolators and polarization-dependent light-microwave transduction \cite{Zhou_2020, Gao_2020}.
+The unique properties of chiral cavities have been proposed for the realization of non-equilibrium states of matter and new topological effects \cite{Hubener2020,dag2023cavity,jiang2023engineering}.
+Other architectures have been demonstrated to host chiral optical modes \cite{rechcinska2019engineering}, and our design opens an alternative to exploring such configurations in a vdW heterostructure.
+There are also intriguing analogies between a TMD mirror and a dipole array of cold atoms \cite{rui2020subradiant} that could make this architecture suitable for the study of subradiant/superradiant states and other collective effects in a condensed matter setting \cite{Guimond2019}.
+The demonstrated electrical tuning of the cavity resonance enables a dynamic control for devices such as tunable optical isolators and polarization-dependent light-microwave transductors \cite{Zhou_2020, Gao_2020}.
 Furthermore, optically pumping of the valley polarization in TMDs opens up the intriguing possibility of ultrafast optical control of the chiral light-matter coupling \cite{Guddala_2021, liu2020generation, Sun_2017, Hao_2022, Wang_2018}.
 Finally, motivated by recent observations of strongly interacting excitons in hetero-bilayer TMDs superlattice structures \cite{xiong2023correlated,park2023dipole,gao2023excitonic}, one can envisage embedding such lattices inside our planar cavity and explore the rich physics of Bose-Hubbard polaritonic models \cite{angelakis2017quantum,hartmann2016quantum}.